dibyendumajumdar/simpledbm/simpledbm-rss/docs/database-api.rst

 You can specify the type of logging to be used using the Server Property ``logging.properties.type``.
 If this is set to "log4j", SimpleDBM will use Log4J logging.
-Any other value causes SimpleDBM to use defauft JDK logging.
+Any other value causes SimpleDBM to use default JDK logging.

 The configuration of the logging can be specified using a properties file.
 The name and location of the properties file